 Friends recently had two tickets available for a Depeche Mode concert which I’d happily have taken off their hands except we were away for the event.
 I’ve seen the band a number of times in the past and would have enjoyed seeing them again.
 My friends were surprised largely because last year I turned down their offer of two tickets for Coldplay which my beloved would’ve accepted.
 Again, I have nothing per se against Coldplay but I couldn’t sit through one of their concerts.
 My beloved was most disappointed.
 Well, actually he wasn’t.
 That night, the wind was blowing in our direction and he listened to the concert from our balcony for free.
 Sadly, that won’t be an option for Celine as she’s playing at OGCN’s home stadium which is way down the Var valley.
 No amount of wind will carry the sound of her concert to our balcony.

 My beloved’s frequent business trips to London afford him the opportunity to indulge in his (misguided) love of musicals, something I abhor.
 Nothing would persuade me to see another one.
-Been there, got the t-shirt, never ever going again.
+Been there, done that, got the t-shirt, never ever going again.